soupi/learn-haskell-blog-generator/src/03-html/02-type_signatures.md

 two strings and returns a string.

 But actually, all functions in Haskell take **exactly one argument** as input and return **exactly one value** as output.
-It's just convenient to refer to functions like `makeHtml` as functions with multiple inputs.
+It's convenient to refer to functions like `makeHtml` as functions with multiple inputs.

-In our case, `makeHtml` is a function that takes **one** string argument, and returns a **function**. _The function it returns_ takes a string argument as well and finally returns a string.
+In our case, `makeHtml` is a function that takes **one** string argument and returns a **function**. _The function it returns_ takes a string argument as well and finally returns a string.

-The magic here is that `->` is right associative.
-Which means that when we write:
+The magic here is that `->` is right-associative.
+This means that when we write:

 ```hs
 makeHtml :: String -> String -> String